adityav31121999/MonoNN/README.md

 ## Project Structure

-- `src/operators.hpp` is provided to have C++, CUDA and OpenCL support.
+- `src/operators.hpp` is provided to have C++, CUDA, and OpenCL support.
-  - Hyperparameters such as learning rate, decay rate and regularisation parameters are provided.
+  - Hyperparameters such as learning rate, decay rate, and regularization parameters are provided.
-  - `OpenCL` context function is declared alongwith error support.
+  - `OpenCL` context function is declared along with error support.
   - `Cuda` kernel declarations are provided.
   - `C++` operations and functions are declared here too.
 - The core logic is planned within the `src` directory.
 The implementation defines two main classes in `src/mnn.hpp` and `src/mnn2.hpp`:
   - **`mnn`**: A class designed to represent a Monomial Neural Network for 1-dimensional input and output data (vectors).
   - **`mnn2d`**: A class designed to represent a Monomial Neural Network for 2-dimensional input and output data (matrices/images).
-  - Headers for loss, activations and class definitions are provided separately.
+  - Headers for loss, activations, and class definitions are provided separately.
   - Source files are provided for functions of specific purpose.
-- `src` directory has `C++`, `OpenCL` and `CUDA` support subdirectory.
+- `src` directory has `C++`, `OpenCL`, and `CUDA` support subdirectories.
-- Certain common functions are commonly used in all code for data access and modification.
+- Common functions are used in all code for data access and modification.
-- Binary files are used for weights storage (serialisation and deserialisation).
+- Binary files are used for weights storage (serialization and deserialization).

 ## Features